tbbear/MMM-SolarDach/README.md

     },

-## Special thanks to SpaceCowboysDude and Mykle1 for teaching me!
+## Special thanks to CowboysDude and Mykle1 for teaching me!